scharlau/shopping_exercise_django/README.md

 A better version would only allow staff to remove and edit the products too.
 Ideally, there should be more tests too.
 It would've made developing these extra parts easier if tests showed where the pages 'broke' as parts were added.
 Oh, and the stuff from faker adds extra characters, which is a pain.
 Those need to be cleaned up.

+##  Doing the Work
+Work through the three rounds with a partner, or on your own, depending upon your circumstances.
+Each round should be twelve minutes, followed by a discussion of where you are and what has been working, as well as, what you're working on next.

+You may want to refer to the shop/models.py file to understand the database schema before you get started.
+Some of you might even want to diagram the schema.

+You might also want to spend a few minutes at the start of each round planning what you might want to do.

+You'll see that this version works with the objects in the shop/models.py file to manipulate the data we display on the page.
+This means we've mostly abstracted away the SQL, and are working with objects for our queries and the dislay of results.

+There are some forms here for the products.
+These add the basic CRUD methods (create, read, update and delete).
+You could add similar ones for other objects.

 ## The Exercises